 Climate change has been identified by the Group as a top risk.
 As such, AECI is committed to effective management of climate change risks, energy consumption and associated greenhouse gas (GHG) emissions.
-Total Scopes 1 and 2 emissions for the 2015 financial year (01 January 2015 to 31 December 2015) were 513 732 t CO2e which represents a decrease of 15% from the prior year.
-This decrease was largely due to a reduction in nitrous oxide emissions from AEL's No. 9 Nitric Acid Plant in Modderfontein.
-This plant significantly reduced on-line time.
-Some of the decrease was also due to emission reduction initiatives implemented by AECI Group.
+Total Scopes 1 and 2 emissions for the 2016 financial year (01 January 2016 to 31 December 2016) were 531 868 t CO2e which represents an increase of 4% from the prior year.
+This increase was largely due to higher scope 1 emissions where improvements made to analytical equipment resulted in the more accurate measurement of emissions.